-Students have a multitude of opportunities to gain significant teaching experience in the department's academic programs.
+Students have opportunities to gain significant teaching experience in the department's academic programs.
 Students seeking to fulfill the teaching experience requirement should contact an EPP faculty member with a teaching appointment slated to teach an undergraduate or graduate course, and work with them, assisting and engaging in various teaching activities.
-Depending upon their prior experience and language skills, the students may conduct labs and/or deliver one or more formal lectures.
+Depending upon the individual, the student may oversee labs and/or deliver one or more formal lectures.